 Morning routines are popular amongst successful entrepreneurs and creators.
-Tim Ferriss, famed author of the ‘4 Hour Work Week’, amongst others, says he never start the day with email or social media.
+Tim Ferriss, famed author of the ‘Four Hour Work Week’, amongst others, says he never start the day with email or social media.

 Email and social media put you into reaction mode.

-To begin your day with email and social media is to quickly derail you from your goals for the day.
+To begin your day with email and social media can quickly derail you from your goals for the day.
 We’ve certainly noticed the difference in our own productivity when we start our day with creative writing vs responding to external demands.